The Disruption (Succession): Production

 "The Disruption" was written by Ted Cohen and Georgia Pritchett (marking the first Succession episode to share writing credit) and directed by filmmaker Cathy Yan, known for directing the films Dead Pigs and Birds of Prey.
 Comedian Ziwe Fumudoh makes a guest appearance as Sophie Iwobi, host of the titular late-night talk show on which Kendall nearly makes an appearance.
-The character was initially written as a parody of Samantha Bee, but reworked by showrunner Jesse Armstrong to fit Fumudoh's personality after she successfully auditioned for the role.
+The character was initially written as a parody of Samantha Bee, but was reworked by showrunner Jesse Armstrong to fit Fumudoh's personality after she successfully auditioned for the role.
 The fictional series The Disruption bears similarities to both Bee's Full Frontal and Fumudoh's own late-night talk show Ziwe.

 The episode became notable for the use of Nirvana's "Rape Me", which Kendall has his assistants play on a loudspeaker to sabotage Shiv's company town hall event.
 Courtney Love, widow of Nirvana frontman Kurt Cobain, personally approved the song's usage in the series, feeling that the writers "truly understood" Cobain's intentions with the song.